Patient Welcome & Forms

-On your first visit, your physical therapist will perform an extensive evaluation to determine what deficits and/or problems you have that can be addressed in physical therapy.
+On your first visit, your physical therapist will perform a detailed evaluation to determine what specific problems you have that can be addressed in physical therapy.
 The evaluation involves a thorough history, objective testing and measuring, following which your physical therapist will determine the specific problems you present with.
 Based on the evaluation, the therapist will develop a treatment program aimed at resolving the identified problems, and will work with the patient to establish a set of goals for physical therapy.

 What types of treatment may I receive?

 The treatment you receive in physical therapy will depend upon what the physical therapist finds in the evaluation.
-Our treatment programs are mechanically oriented with a goal of promoting as much independence as possible.
-We emphasize mobilization, self-treatment, and therapeutic exercises to target the necessary structures and promote sustainable recovery.
+The goal of our treatment programs is to help patients achieve as much independence as possible.
+We emphasize movement, self-treatment, and therapeutic exercises to target the necessary structures in your body, and to encourage long-term recovery.

 How is my progress measured?

-You will be formally re-evaluated on a periodic basis.
+You will be formally re-evaluated periodically.
 In general, patients are re-evaluated approximately every 4 weeks.
-Additionally, it is important to inform your therapist when you have follow-up visits scheduled with your physician so your therapist can send him or her documentation of your therapeutic progress.
+During a re-evaluation, your therapist will take new measurements, and compare them to the measurements taken on your first visit.
+A re-evaluation can be worked into a regular treatment session.
+Additionally, it is important to tell your therapist when you have follow-up visits scheduled with your physician so your therapist can send him or her documentation of your therapeutic progress.